-Your Directors take pleasure in presenting the 55th Annual Report on the business andoperations of the Company together with the Audited Financial Statement for the yearended March 31 2017.
+Your Directors present the 60th Annual Report on the business and operations of GabrielIndia Limited ('the Company') along with the Audited Financial Statements for thefinancial year ended March 312022.

 |Provision for Taxation: || || |

 |- Deferred Tax ||42.90 ||2743 |

 |Profit/(Loss) Account Balance at the beginning of the year ||6161.01 ||5707.65 |

 |Dividend on Equity Shares ||179.55 ||150.83 |

 |Transferred to General Reserves ||- ||- |

 |Profit/(Loss) Account balance at the end of the year ||6862.91 ||6161.01 |